Consumer Medicine Information

 Things to be careful of

-This medicine helps most people but it may have unwanted side effects in a few people.
+This medicine helps most people with osteoarthritis or rheumatoid arthritis, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
-You may need medical attention if you get some of the side effects.
+You may need medical treatment if you get some of the side effects.

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.